faustvg/faustvg/README.md

-# 👋 Hi there!
-I'm Faustino Vazquez Gabino
+# Hi there!
+I'm Faustino Vazquez

 Welcome to my GitHub!
 I'm an undergraduate **Data Science student** passionate about **technology, mathematics, and statistics**.
 I enjoy tackling challenging problems and building data-driven solutions.